8th Grade: Get ready for the big time.

 - Check out this Next Steps guide: Talking to Your Counselor – Questions to Ask Your Middle School Counselor.

-Make your high school plan
+Make your high school plan.

-While you can always change the plan, making choices now with your future in mind could help guide you toward the career(s) you see yourself pursuing.
+While you can always change the plan, making choices now with your future in mind

 Next Steps